 Everything is a challenge, but you have to learn to accept what’s available to you.
 People ask me all the time—is there anything that is being done or grown where you are that you need?
 And I never really think about it like that.
 If I don’t have it, I don’t need it.

-If you could change or accomplish one thing in 2013 that would make local, sustainable food more accessible, what would that be?
+If you could change or accomplish one thing that would make local, sustainable food more accessible, what would that be?

 I would love to see some kind of subsidies given to small family farms, and to restaurants that support them, to be able to lower their costs and thus their prices.
 If a certain percentage of your income comes directly from using local agriculture, it would be great to receive a percentage back.